Ready to grow your own herbal tea? Here's how to give your garden a healthy start and keep it thriving through the growing season.

 How warm is "warm enough"?
 At least 60° F (16° C) is good.
 Warmer is better.

-I like to use a digital thermometer, as you saw in the photo above.
+Still too chilly for planting!As you can see in the photo, I use a digital thermometer to test my garden soil temperature.
 But there's no need to go that tech-y if you don't want to.

 [Go Back to Page Contents List]